Frequently Asked Questions

 Q. What types of subjects will I study?

 A. Anatomy and physiology, pharmacology, pathology, respiratory science, critical care, clinical practices, monitoring procedures and respiratory technology.
+General education courses (non RCP courses) listed under the Education Plan for Respiratory Therapy may be completed before entering the program.

 Q. Are there any special qualifications or prerequisites required?